ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 ### Practice Psychological Safety

 Some people might not have a fully formed or easy to articulate argument for why a risk is significant or a quality attribute is important.
-Important risks might emerge from someone simply sharing a vague opinion or an intuition that “something around this part of our system worries me…”.
+Important risks might emerge from someone simply sharing a vague opinion or an intuition that "something around this part of our system worries me...".
 Try to encourage an environment where people are able to share ideas freely, even if those ideas are incomplete or if the person is lacking information.

 ### Observe and Prompt

 Some people might find it challenging to feel productive during collaborative exercises, particularly if they introduce new concepts and terminologies.
-Be prepared to clarify the expectations of the format and each of it's stages and provide examples.
+Be prepared to clarify the expectations of the format and each of its stages and provide examples.
 If you notice that some attendees are finding it difficult to contribute to a large group you could try applying the 'diverge and merge' technique (see the Nightmare Headline Game format) to encourage more engagement in smaller groups.

 During each phase be aware of potential patterns or themes which might emerge, but be mindful of the impact of drawing attention to them.
 Ask yourself if this will be helpful for the team at this point?
 Or will doing this have an unintended effect of introducing bias, breaking the creative 'flow' and constraining peoples creativity?